isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-core/track-core-roku.md

     Optionally attach standard and/or custom video metadata objects to the video tracking session through context data variables.

-    * **Standard video metadata -**
+    * **Standard video metadata**

+       [Implement standard metadata on Roku](../../../sdk-implement/track-av-playback/impl-std-metadata/impl-std-metadata-roku.md)

        >[!NOTE]
        >Attaching the standard video metadata object to the media object is optional.

-       [Implement standard metadata on Roku](../../../sdk-implement/track-av-playback/impl-std-metadata/impl-std-metadata-roku.md)
+    * **Custom metadata**

-    * **Custom metadata -** Create a variable object for the custom variables and populate with the data for this video.
+       Create a variable object for the custom variables and populate with the data for this video.
 For example:

        ```
        mediaContextData = {}